Shriman-Shaunaka-Bhattacharya-Mahashaya/EduTube/README.md

 # EduTube 🎓🤖
-**An AI-Powered Educational Media Platform with Local RAG & Intent Routing**
+**An AI-Powered Educational Media Platform with Local RAG, Intent Routing & Conversational Memory**

 EduTube is a full-stack role-based learning platform.
 It allows educators to host secure, cloud-delivered content while empowering students with a custom-built AI Tutor.
-The platform features a zero-cost local embedding pipeline, MongoDB Atlas Vector Search, and a natural language routing agent powered by Llama 3.1.
+The platform features a zero-cost local embedding pipeline, MongoDB Atlas Vector Search, a natural language routing agent, and a modern, scalable design system.

 ---

 ## 🚀 Architectural Highlights

 * **Zero-Cost RAG Pipeline:** Generates 384-dimensional vector embeddings locally within the Node.js process using `@xenova/transformers` (`all-MiniLM-L6-v2`), eliminating the need for paid embedding APIs.
-* **Agentic Search Routing:** Replaces standard database querying with an AI routing layer.
-Natural language queries (e.g., "I need help with Java arrays") are processed by Groq's Llama 3.1 to extract intent, dynamically constructing complex MongoDB regex queries on the fly.
+* **Agentic Search Routing & Full-Text Search:** Replaces standard database querying with an AI routing layer.
+Natural language queries are processed by Groq's Llama 3.1 to extract intent, dynamically mapping to MongoDB Native Full-Text Search (inverted indexes) for O(1) linguistically-aware lookups (stemming), avoiding expensive O(N) regex collection scans.
+* **Stateful Conversational Memory:** Bypasses the stateless nature of LLMs by maintaining a rolling conversational window on the client, streaming historical context back to the backend to enable multi-turn, pronoun-aware interactions with the AI Tutor.
 * **Cascading Teardowns:** Deleting media triggers a highly optimized concurrent teardown, simultaneously wiping the MongoDB document, purging orphaned vector data from the Atlas Search index, and destroying the physical file on the Cloudinary CDN to prevent storage bloat.
 * **Dual-Write Denormalization:** User metrics (like subscriber counts and bookmarked metadata) are strategically denormalized across collections to prevent expensive `$in` array lookups and pipeline bottlenecks on dashboard load.